 How do I decompile an APK file using APKTool?

-.
+To decompile an APK file, use the command apktool d [YOUR_APK_FILE].
 This process will create an output directory structure that includes folders containing resources and SMALI code, which are essential for understanding and modifying the app’s functionality.

 What is SMALI language and how is it used in app modification?